GitJit-max/learning-linux/chapter/02-basic.md

 <!-- The analogy is with a nut: outside is the shell, inside is the kernel. -->

 <!--
 A **shell** is first and foremost a **command language interpreter** i.e. **command processor**.
 A command language interpreter executes commands read from a) a command line string, b) the standard input, or c) a specified file.
 The shell is implementing a *command language interface*, when it communicates with the OS's kernel through user input commands.
-A specific shell (such as bash) always refers to the interpreter, but often also to the language that it interprets; As many shells such as bash are also an **interpreted language**.
+A specific shell (such as bash) always refers to the interpreter, but often also to the language that it interprets; as many shells such as bash are also an **interpreted language**.

 When you sign in at the command line or launch a terminal window on GNU/Linux, the system launches a shell program.
 The shell programs are also used in the background by various system services.
 GNU/Linux distributions include many functions written as shell scripts.
 These scripts are commands and other advanced functions that run through a shell environment.
 -->